The Role of Gypsum in Agriculture: 5 Key Benefits You Should Know

 1. Source of calcium and sulfur for plant nutrition.
-“Plants are becoming more deficient for sulfur and the soil is not supplying enough it,” said Warren Dick, soil scientist and professor, School of Environment and Natural Resources, The Ohio State University.
+“Plants are becoming more deficient for sulfur and the soil is not supplying enough it,” said Warren Dick, soil scientist and Professor Emeritus, School of Environment and Natural Resources, The Ohio State University.
 “Gypsum is an excellent source of sulfur for plant nutrition and improving crop yield.”

 Meanwhile, calcium is essential for most nutrients to be absorbed by plants roots.
 “Without adequate calcium, uptake mechanisms would fail,” Dick said.
 “Calcium helps stimulate root growth.”

 2. Improves acid soils and treats aluminum toxicity.
 One of gypsum’s main advantages is its ability to reduce aluminum toxicity, which often accompanies soil acidity, particularly in subsoils.
 Gypsum can improve some acid soils even beyond what lime can do for them, which makes it possible to have deeper rooting with resulting benefits to the crops, Dick said.
 “Surface-applied gypsum leaches down to to the subsoil and results in increased root growth,” he said.